salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 The identified resource MUST be retrieved and MUST be idempotent. i.e. MUST NOT produce any side-effects.

-Routes MUST NOT support a http body.
+GET requests MUST NOT support a request body.

 ```javascript
 // GET /v4/content/articles/1